Kalasapakkam

 Kalasapakkam is a town on the river bed of Cheyyar River and the headquarters of Kalasapakkam taluk in Tiruvannamalai district, Tamil Nadu, India.
 It has a population of 47,210 according to 2011 census.
 It has an area of 532 km^{2}.
 It is one of the oldest towns of North Arcot District.
 Now the town is replaced by large-scale industries.

 Geography

 It is located at at an elevation of 181 m above MSL.

 Kalasapakkam taluk

 Kalasapakkam taluk has 45 village Panchayats.
-The names of 45 Village Panchayats in Kalasapakkam Panchayat Union are Venkatampalayam, Veeralur, Vanniyanur, Thenpallipattu, Thenmagadevamangalam, Siruvallur, Singaravadi, Cholavaram, Sengaputheri, Cheetambattu, Poondi, Pillur, Pattiyanthal, Pathiyavadi, Pazhankovil, Padakam, Mottur, Melvilvarayanallur, Melpalur, Melarani, Melchozhankuppam, Mattavettu, Ladavaram, Kovilmadhimangalam, Keezhpothirai, Kilpalur, Kilkuppam, Kitampalaiyam, Kettavarampalaiyam, Kappalur, Kanthapalaiyam, Kampattu, Kaalur, Kalasapakkam, Kadaladi, Gangavaram, Kenkalamakatevi, Ernamangalam, Elathur, Thevarayanpalaiyam, Arunagirimankalam, Aniyalai, Anaivadi, Alangaramangalam, and Aadhamangalam.
+The names of 45 Village Panchayats in Kalasapakkam Panchayat Union are Venkatampalayam, Veeralur, Vanniyanur, Thenpallipattu, Thenmagadevamangalam, Siruvallur, Singaravadi, Cholavaram, Sengaputheri, Cheetambattu, Poondi, Pillur, Pattiyanthal, Pathiyavadi, Pazhankovil, Padakam, Mottur, Melvilvarayanallur, Melpalur, Melarani, Melchozhankuppam, Mattavettu, Ladavaram, Kovilmadhimangalam, Keezhpothirai, Kilpalur, Kilkuppam, Kitampalaiyam, Kettavarampalaiyam, Kappalur, Kanthapalaiyam, Kampattu, Kaalur, Kalasapakkam, Kadaladi, Gangavaram, Kenkalamakatevi, Ernamangalam, Elathur, Thevarayanpalaiyam, Arunagirimankalam, Aniyalai, Anaivadi, Alangaramangalam, and Aadhamangalam, vazhiyur.